ashwanthaj/Android-TouchDB-Cordova/README.md

     adb shell am start -n com.couchbase.callback/.AndroidCouchbaseCallback

 5. TouchDB is now running.
 The [TodoMVC](https://github.com/addyosmani/todomvc) app will display.
+Sometimes the app will not display; check for the following message:
+    05-11 17:36:00.251: D/CordovaLog(2647): Error: Load timeout for modules: use
+This issue happens in Android 2.2 emulator; Android 2.3 works fine.
+You should be able to view the app after setting up adb below at via http://localhost:8990/couchabb/_design/couchabb/index.html

 6. Forward the Couchbase Mobile from the device to your development machine (the Couchbase port is dynamic and is shown on the screen)